JozsefKiss90/AspNetSpaceShip/README.md

 3. **Access the Application**
 - Frontend: Open `http://localhost:3000` in your browser.
 - Backend API: Access `http://localhost:5056/swagger` for Swagger UI.
+- Register then log in with your credentials.

 ### Running without Docker